Iris confusa: Genetics

 I. confusa is diploid, with 15 pairs of chromosomes.

 In 2009, a study was carried out on ten Iris species from China, including Iris confusa, Iris japonica and Iris wattii.
 It was found that Iris japonica and Iris wattii were more closely related to each other than to Iris confusa.

 Taxonomy

 It has the common name of 'bamboo iris'.

-It is written as 扁竹兰 in Chinese script, and known as bian zhu lan in Pidgin in China.
-Bian zhu lan is translated into English as 'flat bamboo-orchid'.
+It is known as 扁竹兰 in Chinese, which translates into English as 'flat bamboo-orchid'.

-The Latin specific epithet confusa refers to confusus from – uncertain, easily mistake and mingle.
+The Latin specific epithet confusa refers to confusus 'uncertain, easily mistaken'.
+Iris confusa is an accepted name by the Royal Horticultural Society, and was verified by the United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, and then updated on 2 December 2004.